ssMMiles/lifx-lan/README.md

-Low level library for working with the LIFX LAN protocol.
-Work in progress.
+# lifx-lan

-TODO: docs
+This crate provides a low level interface to the LIFX LAN protocol.